Mealine/kaloudasdev-links/CONTRIBUTING.md

-# Contributing to KaloudasDev Links Website
+## Contributing to KaloudasDev Links Website

 Thank you for your interest in contributing!
-The goal of this repository is to be a high-quality, professional resource for developers.
+The goal of this repository is to be a high-quality, resource for developers.

 ## How to Contribute